cyranodev/trybe-proj-trybeer-v2/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 ## Requisites

-**First version:** this version follows up an initial one where the whole project is built up>
+**First version:** this version follows up an initial one where the whole project is built up.
+The groups are expected to develop from scratch a back-end API and a front-end website to simulate a simple app for clients to register and buy... yes, you guessed it: beer. 🍺

-- *Back-end:* usage of [mySQL](https://www.mysql.com/) was required.
-The group decided to use a services layer in architecture and [Express](https://expressjs.com/) to handle routes.
-We implemented basic security features such as [JWT](https://jwt.io/) for login management, as well as encryption of passwords (using [BCrypt](https://www.npmjs.com/package/bcrypt)) to store them in DB, and our own log middleware (developed by Phelipe Ohlsen, see contributors below) to write logs and handle errors within Express flow.
+- *Back-end:* usage of [**mySQL**](https://www.mysql.com/) was required.
+The group decided to use a services layer in architecture and [**Express**](https://expressjs.com/) to handle routes.
+We also use [**JWT**](https://jwt.io/) for login management, [**BCrypt**](https://www.npmjs.com/package/bcrypt)) to encrypt passwords before storing in DB, and log and error handling middleware (developed by Phelipe Ohlsen, see contributors below).

-- *Front-end:* all elements built up using [React](https://reactjs.org/) and *React Context*, along with [React Router](https://reactrouter.com/) to deal with routes and protected (logged in) routes.
-Visual design was not a requirement in itself
+- *Front-end:* all elements built up using [**React**](https://reactjs.org/) and *React Context*, along with [*React Router*](https://reactrouter.com/).
+Visual design was not a requirement in itself but we agreed in using a colour scheme and a nice logo was created by *Daniel Jesus* (see contributors below).

-**Set-up for current version:** the current version required a migration from mySQL to [Sequelize](https://sequelize.org/) beforehand, so the group had to create Sequelize models and migrations in order to allow seeders for automated tests to work (tests provided by Trybe to assess students' performance).
+**Set-up for current version:** the current version required a migration from mySQL to [**Sequelize**](https://sequelize.org/) to start with, so we had to create all Sequelize models and migrations before moving on to the actual requisites of the project.

 **Requisites sum-up:**